 Deo is going to college !
-He begins his first year in October at Singeda College!
+He is almost done with his first year at Singeda College!
 This is the young man we flew to India in 2013 for open heart surgery .
 He is a miracle!

 *Microfinanced Christine to begin her own sandal business

 *Helped build a house for Gertrude and her 9 children

 *Bought Gertrude a sewing machine in order to start her tailoring business

 *Donated a well for the SOS orphan village of 135 children in Dar Es Salaam